 Efficiency and safety in drill core logging process!

-Palsatech Oy designs and manufactures logging tables suitable for handling drill core samples.
-The table modules manufactured since 2016.
-We have made major changes compared to traditional tables which make our product superior.
+Palsatech Oy has been designing and manufacturing logging table modules suitable for handling drill core samples since 2016.
+We have made major improvements to the traditional logging tables, which makes our product superior.

 The most important advantages of the Palsa-Logging tables: